imaolo/yaat/README.md

 The maester provides information on available datasets, models, and predictions We can can print all, some, or one of them.
+It also downloads seed data if there is not existing data
 ```sh
 python main maester
 python main maester --models